Deluxe Digital Studios Logo

 2002 – 2016

 Introduced in 2002, the Deluxe Digital Studios logo was notable for its simplicity.
 It had only one graphic element – a large red circle.
-It served as a background for the first word from the name of the film concern – “deluxe.”
-The second part of the name occupied the middle line, the third – the bottom.
-If we focus on the size of the inscriptions, then the central fragment was the largest: the word “digital” was typed in super bold, although it consisted of lowercase characters.
+It served as the background for the first word of the film’s title, “deluxe.”
+The second part of the name occupied the middle line, the third the bottom.
+If we focus on the size of the inscriptions, the central fragment was the largest: the word “digital” was set in super bold, even though it consisted of lowercase characters.
 But “STUDIOS,” on the contrary, was in the upper case, but it was made in thin and small letters, which covered only half of the higher inscription, starting under “i.”
 The palette was classic – black on white with red elements.

 2013 – today

-In 2013, another logo was approved – also red-black-and-white, but in a different format.
+In 2013, another logo was approved, also red-black-and-white, but in a different format.
 Its structure differs significantly from the debut version.
-It has just one bold dot with a blurry edge that looks like a pixel mosaic assembled from miniature peas.
-Only one word is left from the name – “deluxe.”
-It is still in lowercase and is colored white.
+It has just one bold dot with a blurry edge, looking like a pixel mosaic assembled from miniature peas.
+Only one word remains from the name: “deluxe.”
+It is still lowercase and white.
 The font is grotesque and smooth, with oblique cuts at “d,” “u,” and “l.”

 2017 – today